TeriakiSauce/CuInspaceSerialWrite/README.md

-# Serial write
+# Serial Write
-Code I've worked on as a member of CU Inspace Avionics
+Simple serial write code made as a member of CU Inspace Avionics